 My name is Maria Popova and I’m a reader, writer, interestingness hunter-gatherer, and curious mind at large.
 I’ve previously written for Wired UK, The Atlantic, The New York Times, and Harvard’s Nieman Journalism Lab, among others, and am an MIT Futures of Entertainment Fellow.
 Maria Popova.
-Photograph by Elizabeth Lippman for The New York Times Brain Pickings is my one-woman labor of love — a subjective lens on what matters in the world and why.
-Founded in 2006 as a weekly email that went out to seven friends and eventually brought online, the site was included in the Library of Congress permanent web archive in 2012.
 Official Podcast of New York City Skeptics - Current Episodes.
 Premodernism, modernism and postmodernism. (excerpted from N.

 The topics I’ve written about most recently include the software approach to the mind, how the mathematical nature of physics undermines physicalism, artificial intelligence, and the nature of the person.
+For a brief overview of some of my work see this interview with 3AM Magazine.
 FREE WILL, DETERMINISM, QUANTUM THEORY AND STATISTICAL FLUCTUATIONS: A PHYSICIST'S TAKE.
 The idea has been proposed, and often reappears, but is not credible, for two reasons.